Rokorps/Food_arranger/README.md

 # Food_arranger
 Food arranger program to match nutrient targets.
+An innovation for nutrition apps
 ## Example:
 Foods:
 Food A with nutrients (in 100 gram portion): aA = 18, bA = 16, cA = 3